 Spinach Pizza (Florentine Pizza)

-This delicious Spinach Pizza (also known as Florentine Pizza) features a cheesy white pizza sauce, sautéed garlicky spinach, and an easy homemade no-rise crust!
-This white spinach pizza recipe is surprisingly easy to prepare and makes a fantastic weeknight meal.
-It's ready in under 35 minutes and can easily be made with chicken and other vegetables.
-You won’t want to miss the chewy center and crispy crust of this delicious pizza!
+My delicious Spinach Pizza also known as Florentine Pizza features a cheesy pizza sauce, sautéed garlicky spinach, and an easy homemade wheat flour dough crust!
+The recipe is surprisingly easy to prepare in just 35 minutes and makes a fantastic weeknight meal that kids love.

 Prep Time20 minutes mins